Need help with your Discussion

 Describe ERP data elements (types of information) that serve as inputs and outputs of the ERP and MRP systems.

-Customer orders – this is the information received from the customers about their expected purchases, regular patterns of ordering and one-offs.
+Customer orders – this is the information received from the customers about their expected purchases, regular ordering patterns and one-offs.

-Bill of Materials – A structured file of a product which details the amounts of raw materials, assemblies, and items that are needed for the end products.
+Bill of Materials – A structured product file which details the amounts of raw materials, assemblies, and items needed for the end products.

-Inventory records – refers to the details about the raw materials and completed products which have already been ordered or that are on hand.
+Inventory records – refer to the details about the raw materials and completed products that have already been ordered or are on hand.

 Outputs

-Purchase orders – refers to the purchasing schedule the has the MRP recommends which includes the orders given to suppliers to send materials.
-Purchasing order has a schedule with detail quantities, and dates meet the MPS.
+Purchase orders – refer to the purchasing schedule the MRP recommends, which includes the orders given to suppliers to send materials.
+Purchasing demand has a plan with exact quantities and dates that meet the MPS.

 Planning the activities of manufacturing, activities of purchase and schedule of delivery